onqtam/headjack/src/business_models.md

 Business models - what can IDMs charge for - archive content more than 5gb

+business model: develop open source with a license for commercial use that requires payment - that's ok

 Twitters revenue does not go to its users - 0 attribution for them